streakcraze/PRODIGY_ML_03/README.md

 - GridSearchCV is an extremely useful tool for hyperparameter tuning, epecially for SVMs where C and gamma values significantly affect model outcomes
 - Setting the parameter verbose=3 for model fitting helps one track the model training time which exponentially increases with number of samples and features
 - Having a good command of numpy functions saves a lot of time when feature engineering
-- Deleting redundant arrays and performing garbage collection significantly reduces memory footpring
+- Deleting redundant arrays and performing garbage collection significantly reduces memory footprint

 # NOTEBOOK SUMMARY